 While I agree that 800 MW is substantial savings, there is a pesky thing called reality.
 That 800 MW is potential, not something that is certainly achievable within a couple months.
 It starts from the assumption that 75% of the buildings will save 40% of electricity.
 The big question is how much of that is realistically possible.

 Sure, relighting can be possible within a couple months.
-On an individual case that is.
+On an individual basis that is.
 But on a large scale…really?
 I don’t think it will help our electricity security next winter.
 Whether the government takes action or not.

 That is not difficult to understand.
 The author obviously want the government to take control of this.
 But our government has more pressing things to do.
 They need to find 17 billion euro just to balance the books.
 I don’t think they are really keen on investing in relighting with a pay-back time of one to four years.